cosc2336-ds-alg/assg12/README.md

 And that is it for the `find()` method.
-Once you are satisfied with your work and can pass the tests for task 4, commit your changes and push them to the `feedback` branch of your assignment repository.
+Once you are satisfied with your work and can pass the tests for task 4, commit your changes and push them to the `Feedback` branch of pull request assignment repository.

 ## Task 5: Implement the `HashDictionary` public `remove()` API Method